yoloroy/FigureRecognistionBySimpleMask/README.md

 # FigureRecognistionBySimpleMask

-recognizes the shapes in the picture by the mask
+Recognizes the shapes in the picture by the mask

 ## Usage
 ### Image